jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Can you predict what is going to happen?*

+No you can't predict which happens first.

 ![1552825211195](assets/1552825211195.png)

 *In a complicated program, under what circumstances will you make this mistake?*

+When you are writing your verilog code like a more mainstream language like C, assuming it is default data path.
+Which makes the the coder think that the one written first will be executed first.

 *What is a rule you can make up that will prevent this from happening?*